-- I can understand the importance and mystery of the Incarnation especially as it relates to our salvation. - I can understand that Jesus Christ, the Incarnate Word of God, was fully divine and fully human. - I can understand the importance of the Feast of Nativity and how it relates to our lives.
+- I can understand the importance of the Incarnation as it relates to our salvation. - I can understand that Jesus is fully divine and fully human. - I can understand how the Feast of Nativity relates to our lives.

-The annunciation The Nativity of our Lord (or Yeldo) is the birth of Christ as a man.
-In St. Luke 1:31, we hear about this when the Angel Gabriel announces to Mary, "And behold, you will conceive in your womb and bring forth a Son, and shall call His name Jesus".
-But this good news had been foretold many times in the Old Testament.
-In Isaiah 7:14, Isaiah, the son of Amos, said that this Child will be born of the Holy Virgin.
-Ezekiel also preached that He would rightfully appear to the world to restore the crown (Ezekiel 21:32).
-Jeremiah said that Jesus would be from the lineage of King David (Jeremiah 33:27).
-Incarnation: God Took Flesh The word incarnation means being in or taking on flesh.
-So, we understand that the Incarnation of Christ simply means that Christ, our God, became man.
-The "birth of Christ" does not mean that the Son of God did not exist before the Nativity.
-He did exist before.
-Like God, Jesus is eternal because He is God.
-As we confess during the Nicene Creed, Jesus Christ is "the One Lord Jesus Christ, the Only Begotten Son of God, begotten of the Father before all worlds".
-Christ always existed and now became human.
-Christ did this because of His Love for us.
-Learning Outcome Check Examine the Nativity of our Lord.
+The Nativity of our Lord (or Yeldo) is the birth of Christ as a man.
+In St. Luke 1:31, we hear about this when the Angel Gabriel announced to Mary, "And behold, you will conceive in your womb and bring forth a Son and shall call His name Jesus".
+This good news had been foretold many times in the Old Testament.
+Isaiah 7:14 says that this Child will be born of the Holy Virgin.
+Ezekiel 21:32 preached that God would rightfully appear to the world to restore the crown.
+Jeremiah 33:27 said that Jesus would be from the lineage of King David.
+Incarnation: God Took Flesh The term "Incarnation" means to take on flesh.
+When we talk about the Incarnation of Christ, we mean that God became a human being.
+It is important to understand that the birth of Christ does not mean that He did not exist before.
+In fact, Jesus, the Son of God, is eternal, which means He always has been and always will be.
+As we say during the Nicene Creed, Jesus Christ is "the Only Begotten Son of God, begotten of the Father before all worlds."
+This means that Christ has always existed, but He chose to become human out of His great love for us.
+"Kenosis" refers to self-emptying.
+When God the Son became a man, He was doing something very special-He was lowering Himself to our level.
+He fully embraced being human Learning Outcome Check Examine the Nativity of our Lord.